Nothooon/nothooon.github.io/_i18n/en/_posts/2024-01-30-final_fantasy_1.md

 ![Available commands in battle](/assets/img/articles/final_fantasy_1/command_input.jpg) _Available commands in battle_

-Even if Final Fantasy 1 is a turn-based game, you can't actually now who will act next.
+Even if Final Fantasy I is a turn-based game, you can't actually now who will act next.
 You choose an action for each of your characters, and then, your characters and the ennemies will perform their action at a simingly random moment.
 Even if there is probably a way to know who will act first, it's completely hidden in game.
 This randomness in the battle system made me give up on buffing/debuffing strategies very early in my playthrough.

 ## Story